Information and Beliefs

 We Believe in the Doctrines of Grace.

-You can find a good summary of Reformed Baptist doctrine we hold to in the historic confession of the 1689 Baptist Confession of Faith.
+You can find a good summary of Reformed Baptist doctrine we hold to in the historic 1689 Baptist Confession of Faith.

 The gospel is the biblical truth that God saves sinners by his grace and for his glory.
 To understand the gospel, it’s important to know what the Bible says about the following: